AG7GN/networking/hamwan-arden-home-README.md

 # Integrating AREDN and HamWAN with your Home Network

-VERSION: 20200420
+VERSION: 20200503

 AUTHOR:  Steve Magnuson AG7GN

 This document describes one way to have your home network and Internet service peacefully coexist with AREDN and HamWAN networks.
-If you have HamWAN or AREDN or both networks and want to connect them together in a safe way, this document is for you.
+If you have HamWAN or AREDN or both networks and want to connect them together in a reasonably safe way, this document is for you.

 We will be introducing a new "brain" into your home network - a routing device that will manage security, IP addresses and routing between the Internet, your home network, HamWAN and AREDN.
 This device is the Ubiquiti ER-X router.

 ## Disclaimer

-This is a long procedure.
+This is a long and somewhat complicated procedure.
 To increase your chances of success, read through the entire document before you attempt to make changes so you'll know what you're about to undertake.
 Following this procedure introduces considerable change to your home network, including renumbering your home network IP addresses.
 This will disrupt your current Internet access.
 Proceed at your own risk!

 ## Prerequisites